emiarbol/galaxy_virologist_training/exercises/01_introduction_to_galaxy.md

 Once we have pressed **Execute**, a new central panel window will appear and our job will be in queue process:
 1. In the top of the panel (blue) you have a summary of what we've just run.
 In our case 3 input datasets have are involved in a single process, with a unique output.
 2. In the foot of the panel (red) you have some recommendations from Galaxy on how to process your data after the process we have just run.
 3. In the history (yellow) we have now a new entry, which is the number 4, with the results of our job.
+Galaxy names jobs according to the used tool and the input dataset.

 <img src="images/job_output.png" alt="job_output" width="700"/>